Coflnet/Blog/src/pages/skyblock-auction-filters.md

 Options specify either the possible select options or the upper and lower bound of a number input.

 Each filter takes in an auction and outputs wherever or not it matches that auction given its filter`value`.
-The first filter system version used to do this with the Where extention method on `IQueryable`.
+The first filter system version used to do this with the Where extension method on `IQueryable`.
 An `IQueryable` is esentially an abstraction for any datasource such as a Database but can also be created from an array.
 The possibility to create it from an array was used to check if a single auction was matched by a filter.
 ```c#